ronishi1/Maze-Runner/README.md

 there exists a path through a given maze beginning at the starting location and ending at the goal.
 ```
 ## recursive abstraction
-When I asked to return the boolean value of whether a path exists, beginning at the starting location and ending at the goal.
+When I asked to return the boolean value of whether a path exists, beginning at the starting location and ending at the goal,
-The recursive abstraction can return the boolean value of whether a path exists for the maze beginning one legal position closer to the goal.
+the recursive abstraction can return the boolean value of whether a path exists for the maze beginning one legal position closer to the goal.
 ## base cases
 The starting location is the goal i.e. the goal has been reached.
 The starting location is not outside the maze.